A Welcoming Hub for Iraqi Culture and Community

 The Iraqi Canadian Society was honored to welcome MPP Natalia Kusendova, a Member of Provincial Parliament and Minister in the Ontario Government, during her visit to our new headquarters in Mississauga.

-She was received by Mrs. Eman Baktash, President of the Iraqi Canadian Society, and Mr. Riyadh Al-Imam, Vice President.
+She was welcomed by Mrs. Eman Baktash, President of the Iraqi Canadian Society, and Mr. Riyadh Al-Imam, Vice President.
 During the meeting, discussions focused on the Society’s ongoing programs—particularly those supporting seniors—delivered in collaboration with the Jaaweed Foundation.

 Ms. Kusendova expressed her happiness to visit the new center and congratulated the Society on the opening of its welcoming new space, which will serve as a vibrant hub for future community programs.
 She affirmed her full support for the Society’s developmental and social initiatives and highlighted the Ontario Government’s willingness to provide funding grants to help bring these programs to life.